 The Hobart Handler 210MVP MIG and Miller Millermatic 211 MIG run with dual input voltage.
 Amperage output of both maxes out in the 210 to 230A range, which lets you weld mild steel up to ⅜ in. in one pass.
 Plus, both can accept a spool gun and weld aluminum.

-Further, each can run C100 gas and these quality welders come from established brands and a good warranty.
+Further, each can run C100 gas, and these quality welders come from established brands and have a good warranty.
 On the surface, they appear similar.
-But look closer and there are significant differences.
+But look closer, and there are significant differences.

 Picking the one right for you requires details for each welder before you buy.
 Luckily, all the needed information is already assembled for you below.
-Read on to learn what features each machine packs, and which MIG welder fits your shop best.
+Read on to learn each machine’s features and which MIG welder fits your shop best.

 NOTE: We also included an alternative that rivals both of these welders for those who are on a tight budget at the end of this comparison…